-Read on for tips on how you can make your pitch a success so you can leave that boardroom with a smile on your face, the wind in your back, and senior approval to keep your awesome ideas moving forward.
+Read on for tips on how you can make pitching to the C-suite a success, so you can leave that boardroom with a smile on your face, the wind in your back, and senior approval to keep your awesome ideas moving forward.

 First: a change in mindset may be needed.
 If you’re pitching internally, a new perspective is essential.
 If you’re part of an organization and you’re working on an internal proposal, treat this with the same respect and care as if you asked those people to invest their actual money in you.
 The team of experts in front of you is now your potential customers.